ansys/pyansys-dev-guide/doc/source/coding_style/flake8.rst

     `PEP8 line length <https://www.python.org/dev/peps/pep-0008/#maximum-line-length>`_
     guidelines suggest a maximum line length of 79.
 Following this limit is not as necessary due to modern screen sizes.
-The suggested maximum length of 100 can be easier to accomodate and can still support viewing files side-by-side in code editors.
+The suggested maximum length of 100 can be easier to accommodate and can still support viewing files side-by-side in code editors.

 * `F401`_ - **Module imported but unused.**